pvzig/gh-suggest/README.md

 # gh-suggest

-`gh-suggest` is a precompiled GitHub CLI extension + skill for coding agents to submit PR review suggestions.
+`gh-suggest` is a precompiled GitHub CLI extension and bundled skill for coding agents to propose suggested changes on a Pull Request.

 ## Install